 - Magic infrastructure is often extremely hard to troubleshoot and debug

 You might find what he learned useful the next time you’re facing a unicorn-colored slide deck from your favorite software-defined or intent-based vendor ;))

 In December 2019 I finally turned my focus on business challenges first presentation into a short webinar session (part of Business Aspects of Networking Technologies webinar) starting with defining the problem before searching for a solution including three simple questions:

 - What BUSINESS problem are you trying to solve?

-- Are there good-enough alternatives or should you really invest into new technology and/or equipment?
+- Are there good-enough alternatives, or should you invest in new technology and/or equipment?